ev0clu/express-message-board/README.md

 ### Demo: [Link]()

 ## Features

-- EJS view engine to render the HTML file.
+-   EJS view engine is used to render the HTML file